Blog

 we care about in the region.

 Post image: The Chicago Department of Transportation (CDOT) chairs the Mayor’s Bicycle Advisory Council (MBAC), which meets quarterly at city hall, and is open to the public for anyone to attend.
 The meetings are a great way to stay informed about CDOT projects and hear about initiatives and improvements to infrastructure around the city.
-The meeting typically starts with sobering statistics […]
+The meeting typically starts with sobering […]

 Post image: Have you ever wondered why you felt better after spending time in nature or exercising by water?
 You experienced this because research shows these activities improve mood, cognitive functioning and self-esteem.
 That is just one of the reasons why creating more green space like trails in urban areas is critical.
 Over 50 percent of the world's population lives […]